 Why should someone who has recently read business news be interested in something from the world of minor celebrities?

 Why would someone who checked elegant shirts in your store several times be tempted to buy a discounted tracksuit?

 Information on which products or articles are viewed by a given user will allow you to reach them with effective messages.

 Web push notifications can take the form of a short survey in which you ask the recipients what content they are interested in.
 You can do the same at the sign-up stage for notifications:

 Create tags based on responses, then assign them to specific users.

-You can easily determine which users are just getting to know your brand and which whose loyalty you have already gained.
-Then tag them and then send messages tailored to specific groups.
+You can easily determine which users are just getting to know your brand and those whose loyalty you have already gained.
+Then tag them and send messages tailored to specific groups.

 Segmentation based on subscriber characteristics and your own idea